ereio/hack-a-mole-react/readme.md

 # Hack A Mole
-## a whack a mole game that was clearly hacked together
+### a whack a mole game that was clearly hacked together

+### Notes:
+    * uses package by feature and duck typing project organization
+    * uses .env file with NODE_PATH set so the node development server allows absolute pathing

+### Order Of Implementations
+    * created structure of domain - all future redux stores
+    * added redux frameworks and created template actions and reducers
+    * added login scene
+    * added event handler templates for login scene
+    * implemented react-router for navigation

 ### Requirements:

 **Create a simple Whack-a-mole game:**